wizelineacademy/GoWorkshop/README.md

  - Create `notifier` service, can be copied from `users` or `list` and modified.
  - Add `notifier` do `docker-compose.yml`, also add it to `users`'s options: `depends_on`, `links`.
- - Implement `Email` handler in `notifier/handlers/handlers.go`.
+ - Implement server in `notifier/server/server.go`.
 Use `shared` package, it's already has a function `SendEmail` to send email by SMTP.
  - Call `notifier` from `users` service to send simple notification to user's email address after account is created by `CreateUser` procedure.
  - Run `docker-compose build notifier users` to build new images.